 Fig. 182 Remove the wheel hub cover.

 The full wheel covers protect the wheel bolts and must be reattached after a wheel change.
+They also help keep the wheel area cleaner, but they must be fitted correctly so they do not loosen while driving or interfere with brake cooling.

 1. Take the extraction hook out of the vehicle tool kit ⇒ Vehicle tool kit components.

 2. Engage the extraction hook in one of the openings on the wheel hub cover.
+Confirm that the hook has a firm grip before applying force.

 Installing the full wheel cover

 1. Make sure the anti-theft wheel bolts are positioned correctly ⇒ Changing a wheel.
+The cover must align with the wheel hardware and sit flat against the rim.

 2. Press the full wheel cover onto the rim so that the opening for the valve aligns with the tire valve.
 Make sure that the entire outer edge of the cover is secured.
+The valve must remain accessible for tire pressure checks, and the cover must not press against or bend the valve stem.

 WARNING